lottasep/ohjelmointi2-harjoitustyo/README.md

 ### File descriptions:

-README.md: Information about this project
+**README.md:** Information about this project.

-pom.xml: The Project Object Model file that contains information about project, dependencies and configuration details for Maven
+**pom.xml:** The Project Object Model file that contains information about project, dependencies and configuration details for Maven.

-src/main/java: Java-pakettien juurihakemisto

-src/main/resources: Hakemisto esimerkiksi .properties-tiedostoille
+**.settings:** a settings directory for Eclipse IDE containing settings for various project-level configurations.
+This is from the project template, so it is not written by me.

+**.classpath:** a configuration file for Eclipse IDE  that defines classpath entries, including source directory, libraries, and output folder.
+This is from the project template, so it is not written by me.

+**.gitignore:** specifies files that Git should ignore, which are usually files not needed to be tracked by version control like build outputs, log files, or temporary files.
+This is from the project template, so it is not written by me.

+**.project:** an Eclipse-specific configuration file that specifies the nature of the project and the build commands to be used within the Eclipse IDE.
+This is from the project template, so it is not written by me.

+**src/main/java:** This directory contains the Java source files for the main application code.

-src/main/java/launch/Main.java: The Main class that starts the Tomcat server.
-This code is from the project template, so it is not written by me.
+**src/main/java/launch/Main.java:** The Main class that starts the Tomcat server.
+This is from the project template, so it is not written by me.

+**src/main/resources:** a directory for project resource files.

-src/main/java/servlet/IndexServlet.java: Esimerkki HTTP-liikennettä tukevasta Java-luokasta
+**src/main/java/servlet/IndexServlet.java:** Esimerkki HTTP-liikennettä tukevasta Java-luokasta

-src/main/webapp: Directory for static files (CSS, pictures, JS)
+**src/main/webapp:** Directory for static files (CSS, pictures, JS)

-src/main/webapp/WEB-INF: Erityinen hakemisto, jonne on estetty suora pääsy selaimilta
+**src/main/webapp/WEB-INF:** This directory is a secure location for resources related to the application such as libraries and server-side scripts like JSP files, which are not directly accessible by the browser but can be forwarded to by server-side processes like servlets.

-src/main/webapp/WEB-INF/index.jsp: IndexServlet-luokan käyttämä sivupohja
+**src/main/webapp/WEB-INF/index.jsp:** IndexServlet-luokan käyttämä sivupohja